Fostering and Home for Life: A guide for NZ employers

 Potential upcoming changes

-The Regulatory Systems Amendment Bill (currently progressing through Parliament) includes changes that would give non-biological parents, including adoptive parents, more flexibility:
+The Regulatory Systems Amendment Bill (currently progressing through Parliament) includes changes that would give non-biological parents more flexibility:

 This change would particularly benefit those who take on the care of a child unexpectedly or through informal arrangements that later become formalised.

-Under the current rules, some adoptive parents have been declined parental leave payments because they did not take parental leave or stop working from the exact date they became the child's primary carer.
+Under the current rules, some adoptive parents have been denied parental leave payments because they did not take parental leave or stop working from the exact date they became the child's primary carer.

 Best practices for employers